Santa Cruz County Chamber History

 1910s Building, moviemaking, and a highway

-The teens was a time for growth in Santa Cruz, with new tourist attractions being developed, movies being made throughout the area, and the county's dreams of a paved highway over the summit finally being realized.
+The tens was a time for growth in Santa Cruz, with new tourist attractions being developed, movies being made throughout the area, and the county's dreams of a paved highway over the summit finally being realized.

 In 1910 the Chamber established a committee to construct a municipal wharf for shipping.
 The Chamber issued $165K in bonds to be guaranteed by the city to build the new wharf in 1913, which just celebrated its centennial.